angelo-ml/ndvi-image-function/README.md

-# MATLAB NDVI image function
+# MATLAB NDVI Image Function
 This function is designed to receive as an input two images in the red and near-infrared spectrums respectively and creates the image of the NDVI (Normalized Differential Vegetation Index).

 ## Function Parameters